 We have a list of events, but first, here are some ideas about other things to do in providing service to others.

-Martin Luther King Day is the only federal holiday that also is an official national day of service (Sept.
-11, the anniversary of the 2001 terrorist attacks, is another day of service, but it’s not a federal holiday).
+Martin Luther King Day is the only federal holiday that also is an official national day of service.

 National leaders, and those who follow most closely in the Civil Rights footsteps of the slain Dr. King, encourage people to make Monday a time to serve others, to learn about his legacy, and reflect on how to make the world a better place.

 In Cincinnati, the Martin Luther King Jr. Coalition sees MLK Day events themselves as a day on.
-After all, it’s when the organization’s year of planning for Cincinnati's commemorative events comes to fruition, Martha Viehmann of the coalition told us last year.
+After all, it’s when the organization’s year of planning for Cincinnati's commemorative events comes to fruition, Martha Viehmann of the coalition says.

 Some MLK Day events